-Vancouver is one of Canada’s most expensive cities and with its outdoor lifestyle of skiing, beaches and hiking, it’s easy to see why.
-It was the first stop on our two month backpacking trip across Canada.
-So how do you visit Vancouver on a budget?
+Vancouver is one of Canada’s most popular cities to visit and with its outdoor lifestyle of skiing, beaches and hiking, it’s easy to see why.
+It was the first stop on my two-month trip across Canada.
+This is my guide to backpacking Vancouver on a budget.

 On my flight from London to Vancouver, I sat next to a couple from Canada.
 When I told them I would be staying in Kitsilano, their eyes lit up.
 This, apparently, is the place to be.
 Just south of downtown Vancouver, it has its own beach and is chock full of delightful cafés, restaurants and shops.

 In Kitsilano (‘Kits’ for short) we split our time staying with my friend Ling and staying at an Airbnb near the beach.
 There are many great places to eat in this neighbourhood, often organic, vegetarian and made with seasonal local ingredients.
 Holistic wellness is clearly important to Vancouver residents as there is also a plethora of yoga shops and classes.
 Lululemon, now a hugely successful global yoga-wear brand, started as a small shop here in 1998, sharing its space with a yoga studio.
 Kitsilano also boasts the largest outdoor swimming pool in North America, as one local resident proudly informed us.